Corporal1Lambda/SCP-SL-Custom-Translation-Files/README.md

 To find the folder go to Steam Library, right click on SCP:SL, go to Manage section and choose Browse local files, and then go to the folder called Translations

+Then open up your SL and change your in-game language to: English (Custom)